TelemetryDeck/docs/ingest/default-parameters.md

 - `TelemetryDeck.Calendar.monthOfYear`: The number-of-the-month (1..12) component of the date.
 - `TelemetryDeck.Calendar.quarterOfYear`: The the quarter-of-year (1..4).
 For API 26 and earlier, it's the number of the month divided by 3.
 - `TelemetryDeck.Calendar.hourOfDay`: The hour-of-day (0..23) time component of this time value.
+- `TelemetryDeck.Acquisition.firstSessionDate`: The date of the first session e.g. 2025-02-22
+- `TelemetryDeck.Retention.averageSessionSeconds`: The average session duration in seconds.
+- `TelemetryDeck.Retention.distinctDaysUsed`: The number of distinct dates on which the app was used.
+- `TelemetryDeck.Retention.totalSessionsCount`: The total number of sessions.
+- `TelemetryDeck.Retention.previousSessionSeconds`: The duration of the previous session in seconds.
+- `TelemetryDeck.Retention.distinctDaysUsedLastMonth`: The number of distinct dates on which the app was used in the last month.

 ## API